kospiotr/kospiotr.github.io/content/posts/2015-03-03-end-to-end-tests-with-intern.md

 date:   2015-03-03 22:16:00
 ---

-#Introduction
+# Introduction

-In the previous post ["Testing Node applications with Intern framework"]({% post_url 2015-03-01-unit-tests-with-intern %}) I demostrated how to set up testing environment for unit tests with Intern and Grunt.
+In the previous post [Testing Node applications with Intern framework]({{< relref "2015-03-01-unit-tests-with-intern" >}} "About Us") I demostrated how to set up testing environment for unit tests with Intern and Grunt.
 Today I will show how to test REST endpoints with end to end tests in a speed of unit tests.

 #Set up infrastructure